 “Our position on Syria is well known,” he said.
 Reiterating the line that Russian officials have used repeatedly, Lavrov argued, “Moscow does not stick to Assad or to some other figure on the Syrian political scene.”

-We must look squarely at the facts and the trend now suggests that the regime and the government in Syria are losing more and more control and more and more territory.”
+We must look squarely at the facts and the trend now suggests that the regime and the government in Syria are losing more and more control and more and more territory.

 As Lavrov put it, “Our NATO colleagues grossly distorted the mandate granted to them by a UN Security Council resolution … and launched a fight against the existing power.”

 Prime Minister Dmitry Medvedev said last month that his country is merely honoring existing contracts.
-“We don’t know how long a given political regime will exist,” he argues before promising: “We would cease any supplies only in the event of international sanctions.”
+“We don’t know how long a given political regime will exist,” he argued before promising: “We would cease any supplies only in the event of international sanctions.”